Leah Wypych, MPA

-Leah Wypych was born and raised in Palm Beach County, Florida.
+Leah Wypych (She/Her) was born and raised in Palm Beach County, Florida.
 Upon receiving her undergraduate degree from Florida State University, she returned back home and earned her Master’s Degree in Public Administration from Florida Atlantic University.

 Leah’s goal has always been to help the community, particularly children and their families.
 That’s the reason she chose to begin her career working in the child welfare system in 2001 helping children removed from their homes and placed in adoptive homes, foster homes, shelters, group homes and residential programs.
 Leah has worked for multiple non-profit agencies throughout her career, including Children’s Home Society of Florida, the Area Agency on Aging, and Child and Family Connections.

-Dr. Lorraine Mari is a licensed Psychologist in New York State and Florida.
+Dr. Lorraine Mari (She/Her) is a licensed Psychologist in New York State and Florida.
 She is a full time Florida resident residing in Palm Beach Gardens.

 Dr. Mari focused her professional career of over 30 years in schools on Long Island.
 She was the chief psychologist in the Kings Park School District, where she was responsible for psychological services at the preschool, elementary and secondary levels.
 In-service training of professional staff, parent education groups, and chairing committees for providing special educational services to school age and pre-school age children were among her responsibilities.
 She also maintained a private clinical practice working with children, adults and families.